GrishinSergey/lightweight-php-orm/README.md

 ```

 # update v1.3:
-Now it's possible to migrate classes to tables in database.
+Now it's possible to create tables in database from classes.
 All you need is describe classes and call migrate method:
 ```php
 // migrate.php
 $db = new HomeLibrary();